-Here’s how you can install and use GNOME Extensions in Ubuntu.
+Here’s how you can install and use GNOME Extensions in Ubuntu and other Linux distros.

-GNOME Shell Extensions are the code written by third parties for extending the GNOME desktop user experiences.
-The extensions are similar to the Firefox, Chrome addons for those who are not familiar with them.
+GNOME Shell Extensions are the code written by third-party developers for extending the GNOME desktop user experience.
+The extensions are similar to Firefox, and Chrome’s “Add-on”, which you may already be aware of.

-There is a huge library of shell extensions are available in GNOME extension website extensions.gnome.org which you can easily turn on and use.
-You can extend your desktop experience to any level using the GNOME extensions in Ubuntu.
+A huge library of shell extensions is available on the GNOME extension website.
+Installing those allows you to extend your desktop experience to any level using the GNOME extensions in Ubuntu and other GNOME-based desktops such as Fedora workstations.

 GNOME Extensions in Ubuntu – Installation and Usage

-After installing and enabling above addons, open terminal and run below commands in Ubuntu:
+Step 2: After installing and enabling the above add-ons, open the terminal and run the below commands in Ubuntu:

 sudo apt install chrome-gnome-shell